Russell Wilson tweets against proposed NFL collective bargaining agreement: ‘I VOTE NO’

 The new CBA includes a clause increasing minimum salaries by at least $90,000, one reason there’s been a thought it could get approval from many players, as that increase is significant for many players with the minimum salary for the 2020 season currently slated at $510,000.

-The CBA also includes the elimination of a preseason game (so, three total), as well as additions to the league’s health care plan (such as vision coverage) a reduction in padded practices as well as overall practice time and improvements to the league’s pension plan.
+The CBA also includes the elimination of a preseason game (so, from four to three), as well as additions to the league’s health care plan (such as vision coverage), a reduction in padded practices as well as overall practice time and improvements to the league’s pension plan.

-NFL.com reported Wednesday it’s unclear exactly when the player vote will take place.
+NFL.com reported Wednesday it’s unclear exactly when the player vote will take place, though one report later in the day suggested it is expected to be completed “in less than two weeks.”

+Also left unclear is what happens if the players don’t approve the CBA.
+The league hinted that the offer on the table now won’t be on the table later if the players vote no, giving the strong suggestion there could be another lockout, as happened in 2011 (when ultimately a new deal was agreed to in the summer and no games were missed).

+Shortly after Wilson’s tweet, news broke that Green Bay quarterback Aaron Rodgers also spoke strongly against the proposal.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.